In this section

 Entry to Endeavour is included in the museum's Big Ticket.

-Please note: HMB Endeavour replica will be closed to the public from 3 June as Endeavour is going into drydock for schedule maintenance.
+Please note: that Endeavour will be closed to the general public on:

 Conditions of entry: